W

 The western kingbird is native only to North America.
 They reside in the western region of the continent, although they winter as far east as Costa Rica and Florida.
 During the breeding season, you can find them in the northernmost extent of their range, from northern Mexico up to southern Canada.
 They winter in Florida and along the southernmost coasts of Mexico and Central America, with their migratory locations spanning the gap between winter and breeding grounds.

 This species is often found in open grassland or on woodland edges near these habitats.
-However, they also have a tendency to reside in human structures, building their nests on utility poles, fence posts, and similar areas.
+However, they also tend to reside in human structures, building their nests on utility poles, fence posts, and similar areas.

 Western Kingbirds perched in tree